tattali/CalendarBundle/README.md

 {% endblock %}
 ```

 Add styles and js.
-Click [here](https://fullcalendar.io/download) to see other css and js download methods, the list of plugins is available [here](https://fullcalendar.io/docs/plugin-index)
+Click [here](https://fullcalendar.io/download) to see other css and js download methods, you can also found the [plugins list](https://fullcalendar.io/docs/plugin-index)

 ```twig
 {% block stylesheets %}